Cherreads

 The marble answered.

-A hairline crack split upward with a sound like breaking bone.
+A thin crack split upward with a sound like bone breaking.
 Shadow leaked out, thick as tar, smelling of old graves and older promises.

 "Hello, little prince.
 Did you miss me?"